|Nutrition Facts (per serving)|

-The night before you are going to cook the prime rib, unwrap the roast and let it sit uncovered in the refrigerator.
+The night before cooking the prime rib, unwrap the roast and let it sit uncovered in the refrigerator.
 This will dry out the surface, which makes it easier to get a nice brown color on the roast.

 Three hours before you want to begin cooking, take the roast out of the fridge and place it on a sheet pan at room temperature.

 Half an hour before you start roasting, position a rack in the center of the oven and heat to 500 F and season the roast generously with Kosher salt and freshly ground black pepper.

 Now it's time to do your calculation.
-All you do is multiply the weight of your roast by five.
+Simply multiply the weight of your roast by five.
 That's your total roasting time, in minutes.
-Sounds crazy, right?
-But stay with me.
-For instance, if you have a four-pound roast, 4 × 5 = 20 minutes.
-An eight-pound roast?
+For instance, if you have a 4-pound roast, 4 × 5 = 20 minutes.
+An 8-pound roast?
 8 × 5 = 40 minutes.
 Remember that number.

-All right, now put the roast in the oven and roast it for exactly however many minutes you calculated above.
+Put the roast in the preheated oven and roast it for exactly however many minutes you calculated above.
 When the time's up, turn off the oven and walk away.
-Don't open the oven door for any reason for the next two hours.
-I'll say it again because it bears repeating: Do not open the oven door, for any reason, for the next two hours.
-When the roast is done, here's a simple au jus sauce you can make with the pan juices.
-Or try this creamy horseradish sauce.
+Do not open the oven door for any reason for the next two hours.

-In two hours, take the prime rib out of the oven, carve and serve right away.
-If you did use a thermometer, you'll see that the internal temperature of the meat has reached 130 F — in other words, perfect medium-rare.
-How easy was that?
+In two hours, take the prime rib out of the oven, carve, and serve right away.
+If you did use a thermometer, you'll see that the internal temperature of the meat has reached 130 F, perfect medium-rare.